-"But if this is the truth of the matter (and who can deny it?), we are sure that nothing can be our good in religion but that which communicates to us something of God or which alters our state of existence in God and makes us partakers of the divine nature.
+"But if this is the truth of the matter (and who can deny it?), we are sure that nothing can be our good in religion but what communicates to us something of God or alters our state of existence in God and makes us partakers of the divine nature.
 What a folly it is to put any trust in a religion of rational notions and opinions, logically deduced from scripture words?
 Do we not see sinners of all sorts and men under the power of every corrupt passion, equally zealous for such a religion?
 This is proof enough that it does not have the good of religion in it, nor any effect against to the vices of the heart.
 It neither kills them nor is killed by them.
 For as pride, hypocrisy, envy or malice do not take away from the mind its geometrical or critical abilities, so a man may be most logical in his religion of reason, words, doctrines and opinions when he has nothing of the true good of religion in him.
+"But as soon as it is known and confessed that all the happiness or misery of all creatures consists in the degree they are more or less possessed of God or partake of this divine nature, then it must be equally known that nothing but God can do or be any religious good to us.
+God cannot do or be any religious good to us, except by the communication of Himself or the manifestation of His own life within us."

-"But as soon as it is known and confessed that all the happiness or misery of all creatures consists only in this; as they are more or less possessed of God or as they differently partake of this divine nature, then it must be equally known that nothing but God can do or be any religious good to us and also that God cannot do or be any religious good to us, but by the communication of Himself or the manifestation of His own life within us."
+Hence we can see the great blindness both of infidels and Christians--the one in trusting to their own reason, dwelling in its own logical conclusions, and the other in trusting their own reason, dwelling in learned opinions about scripture words, phrases and doctrines built on them.
+"It must be known and confessed [and practiced] that God is all in all; that in Him we live and move and have our being; that we can have nothing separately or out from Him.
+He can give us nothing as our good except Himself.
+To put a religious trust in our own reason, whether confined to itself or working in doctrines about scripture words, has the same nature of idolatry that puts a religious trust in the sun, a departed saint or a graven image."

-Hence, may be seen the great and like blindness both of infidels and Christians; the one in trusting to their own reason, dwelling in its own logical conclusions and the other is trusting in their own reason, dwelling in learned opinions about scripture words, phrases and doctrines built upon them.
-"It must be known and confessed [and practiced] that God is all in all; that in Him we live and move and have our being, that we can have nothing separately or out from Him.
-Everything in Him we must have no being or degree of being, but in Him that He can give us nothing as our good but Himself.
-To put a religious trust in our own reason, whether confined to itself or working in doctrines about scripture words, has the nature of that same idolatry that puts a religious trust in the sun, a departed saint or a graven image."
 (Demonstration of the Gross Errors in the Plain Account)

-The Seduction of Bibliolatry
+Chapter 7: The Seduction of Bibliolatry

-[Bibliolatry in practice is the worship of intellect by its adherence by human reason to an understanding of the Bible.
+[Bibliolatry in practice is the worship of intellect by its understanding of the Bible.
 It replaces the leading of the abiding Holy Spirit within, which Jesus promised all who believe, with the domineering power of the human mind.]

-As image-worship has often boasted of its divine power because of the wonders of zeal and devotion that have been raised thereby in thousands and ten thousands of its followers, so it is no marvel that opinion- worship should often have and boast of the same effects.
-But the truth of the whole matter lies here: as the Word manifested in the flesh and become man is the One Mediator or Restorer of union between God and man, so to, seeing eyes must see that nothing, but this one mediatorial nature of Christ, essentially brought to life in our souls, can be our salvation through Christ Jesus.
-For that which saved and exalted the humanity in which Christ dwelt, must be the salvation of every human creature in the world.
+As image-worship has often boasted of its divine power because of the wonders of zeal and devotion that have been raised in thousands and ten thousands of its followers, so it is no marvel that opinion- worship should often have and boast of the same effects.
+But the truth of the whole matter lies here: as the Word manifested in the flesh and become man is the One Mediator or Restorer of union between God and man, so to, seeing eyes must see that nothing, except this one mediatorial nature of Christ, essentially brought to life in our souls, can be our salvation through Christ Jesus.
+What saved and exalted the humanity in which Christ dwelt, must be the salvation of every human creature in the world.